HussinSaheb/Eng14Final/README.md

 -----

-##  <a name="multi-az-app">Multi AZ Project</a>
+##  <a name="multi-az-app">Multi Availability Zone Project</a>

-Using Terraform and AWS create a load balanced and autoscaled 2 tier architecture for the node example application.
-The Architecture should be a "Highly Available" application.
-Meaning that it has redundancies across all three availability zones.
-The application should connect to a single database instance.
+Using Terraform and AWS we have created a load-balanced, auto-scaled, two-tier architecture, made "highly available" by having redundancies across all three availability zones on AWS.

 ####  <a name="deployment">Deployment</a>

 To deploy multiple instances in multiple availability zones, we've created an autoscaling group resource on Terraform, and configured it so that there is always 3 App instances running if one was to go down.
 This is to have the app architecture as a "Highly Available" application.

 For the App, you will need to use our node cookbook: https://github.com/RCollettSG/ChefNodeCookbook.